gbmhunter/blog/content/electronics/components/timers-and-multivibrators/_index.md

 ---
 author: "gbmhunter"
-categories: [ "Electronics", "Circuit Design" ]
+categories: [ "Electronics", "Components" ]
 date: 2020-09-07
-description: "History, modes of operation, schematics and more info on the historic and ubiquitous 555 timer IC."
+description: "History, modes of operation, schematics and more info on the timers and multivibrators."
 draft: false
-lastmod: 2020-09-07
+lastmod: 2021-05-22
 tags: [ "electronics", "circuit design", "555", "timers", "ICs", "monostable", "astable", "PWM", "duty cycle", "multi-vibrator" ]
-title: "555 Timer Circuits"
+title: "Timers And Multivibrators"
 type: "page"
 ---

+## Overview

+_Multivibrators_ are 2-state electronic circuits used to make simple waveforms, oscillators and timers.

+There are three main types of multivibrator:

+- **Astable multivibrator**: A circuit which is not stable (hence _astable_) in any state, in continuously switches from one state to the other.
+- **Monostable multivibrator**: One state is stable, while the other is not.
+A trigger input puts this circuit into the unstable state, and at some time after this, the circuit will automatically switch back to the stable state.
+This is also called a _one shot_.
+- **Bistable multivibrator**: The circuit is stable in both states.
+A trigger input is needed to switch from one state to the other.
+This circuit is much more commonly known as a _flip-flop_.

+## History

+The first recorded multivibrator was the Abraham-Bloch multivibrator oscillator in 1919.
+It functioned as a astable multivibrator oscillator.
+The circuit was called a multivibrator because the square wave output contained a large proportion of harmonics[^abraham-bloch-1919-paper].
+Instead of being unwanted, these harmonics were actually useful in the calibration of RF devices.

+## The 555 Timer IC

-## Internal Workings
+### Internal Workings

 {{% img src="555-timer-simplified-internal-schematic-ti.png" width="600px" caption="A simplified internal schematic of a 555 timer IC.
 Image from https://www.ti.com/lit/ds/symlink/sa555.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe." %}}

-## Modes Of Operation
+### Modes Of Operation

-### Monostable Mode (Time Delay Mode)
+#### Monostable Mode (Time Delay Mode)

 _Monostable mode_ is when the 555 timer is configured to output a single pulse after a fixed amount of time.
 It only outputs one pulse and then stops until it is externally reset.
 This mode is used for creating a time delay.

 {{% img src="555-timer-schematic-for-monostable-operation-ti.png" width="600px" caption="Schematic for putting the 555 timer into monostable mode.
 Image from https://www.ti.com/lit/ds/symlink/sa555.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe." %}}

-### Astable Mode
+#### Astable Mode

 Astable mode is when the 555 timer is configured to output a continuous waveform with a fixed frequency and duty cycle.
 It is similar to monostable mode, except that it continually resets itself after every pulse.